 PICTURED: 75 Royal Engineers Regiment 202 Field Squadron

-November 11th 1918 marks the day World War I ended – ever since then Remembrance Day has marked the occasions, remembering those who served and died in all conflicts.
-Veterans from across Salford say the day is still vital in reminding us of the importance of paying respects.
+November 11th 1918 was the day World War One ended and ever since Remembrance Day has marked the occasion, paying respect to those who served and died in all conflicts.
+Veterans from across Salford talked to JULIA TRELA about why the day is still vital.

-Salford’s Army Veteran Brian Livesey says the day is about paying respect and never forgetting what the fallen ‘have sacrificed for us’.
+Salford army veteran Brian Livesey says the day is about paying respect and never forgetting what the fallen sacrificed.

 “Some were still young kids, 19 or even less, the ones that unfortunately never got to live a life,” he said.
 He adds that the younger generation is not as aware or of the wars in which British service personnel have fought as they should be.